 Planning Portal has interactive guides to help you establish if planning permission is required and/or building regulation approval.

-If you would like an officer's informal decision on whether planning permission of listed building consent will be required, complete the 'do I need planning permission form' which can be found in the downloads section and submit along with the fee stated on the form.
+If you would like an officer's informal decision on whether planning permission or listed building consent will be required, please complete the 'do I need planning permission form' below which needs to be completed and submitted along with a fee of £40.
+This can be paid via cheque or over the phone.
 A response should be expected within 15 days.

 Permitted development rights

 In some cases your permitted development rights may have been removed.
 This could be due to the fact that your property is listed, in a conservation area, or that the rights for a particular housing area have been removed, so if you're not sure always check with the local planning office.
-They will be able to confirm whether these rights have been removed from your property - More information on Permitted development rights.
+You contact us via email at email@example.com.
+Our planning liaison team will be able to confirm whether these rights have been removed from your property - More information on Permitted development rights.

-Please note that all enquiries relating to dropped kerb applications are answered by the vehicle access team.
-Information about the process can be found on the streets and screet care page.
+All enquiries relating to dropped kerb applications are answered by the Vehicle Access Team.
+Information about the process can be found on the Streets and street care page.

-If you need to find out if permission is required please call the vehicle access team on 01225 713352 or email firstname.lastname@example.org who will send out an application pack
+If you need to find out whether permission for a dropped kerb is required please call the vehicle access team on 01225 713352 or email firstname.lastname@example.org who will send out an application pack.

 We offer a pre-application advice service to anyone wanting help with a development before the submission of a planning application.